If you want to create a successful app, it’s not enough to build a great product. You also need an effective mobile app marketing strategy.

 Reviews on websites that share an audience with your app’s target audience can be a great way to get your app in front of other people.

 The first step is identifying sites your target audience is likely to visit.
-A smaller site with a more targeted audience may be a better option than a larger site with a broad audience.
+A smaller site with a targeted audience may be a better option than a larger site with a broad audience.
 You may also find that smaller sites and blogs will be more likely to review your product.

-Once you have your list of target sites, you’ll have to write a short message selling your app.
+Once you have your list of sites, you’ll have to write a short message selling your mobile app.
 Most sites don’t want to be used for free advertising so you’ll have to tailor your pitch to make it about why a review for your app would be interesting to the site’s audience.